teatall/blog.dastle.net/_posts/2018-03-08-australian_parliamentary_secretary.md

 was quickly made and we stood up for leaving.

 There was a long queue of economy class.
-The colleague from the embassy reminded me that he had gold membership of Star Alliance, which allowed him to invite an additional guest to board through the priority lane.
+The colleague from the embassy reminded me that he had premium status of the airline alliance, which allowed him to invite an additional guest to board through the priority lane.
 I suggested he go with the Parliamentary Secretary first as a courtesy but was told by the Secretary confidently: